VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 * Storage space: less than a byte per data point on average.
 So, ~260GB is required for storing a month-long insert stream of 100K data points per second.
-  The actual storage size heavily depends on data randomness (entropy).
+  The actual storage size heavily depends on data randomness (entropy) and the average number of samples per time series.
   Higher randomness means higher storage size requirements.
+Lower average number of samples per time series means higher storage requirement.
   Read [this article](https://medium.com/faun/victoriametrics-achieving-better-compression-for-time-series-data-than-gorilla-317bc1f95932)
   for details.